LinearARD: Linear-Memory Attention Distillation for RoPE Restoration: Methodology

 \paragraph{KL objective.} The distillation objective matches teacher and student relation distributions by minimizing the average forward KL divergence between corresponding rows:

-In practice, this loss is computed per layer and head and then averaged over heads, layers, and batch elements; however, these indices are omitted here to keep the notation concise.
+In practice, this loss is computed on the final Transformer layer $\ell^\star=L$ and averaged over heads and batch elements; lower layers are not directly aligned in the default LinearARD objective.
+Layer-scope variants are studied only as ablations in Appendix~\ref{app:layerwise}.

 \begin{proposition}[Gradient Behavior in Sparse Regimes] Fix a query--key pair $(i,j)$ and consider the teacher and student probabilities $r_t \triangleq \mathbf{R}_t(i,j)$ and $r_s \triangleq \mathbf{R}_s(i,j)$, and the student logit $z_s \triangleq \mathbf{Z}_s(i,j)$.
 For $\mathcal{L}_{\text{MSE}} \triangleq \tfrac{1}{2}(r_s-r_t)^2$ and $\mathcal{L}_{\text{KL}} \triangleq r_t \log (r_t/r_s)$, the gradients with respect to $z_s$ satisfy: